simonambridge/Storage_Volumes_Comparison_Cassandra_vs_Oracle/README.md

 WITH compression = { 'sstable_compression' : '' };
 </pre>

-You can ceck it's all there in Cassandra:
+You can check it's all there in Cassandra:
 <pre lang="sql">
 cqlsh:bulk_load> desc table crimes;